Do you feel like your or your teammates’ communication efforts often get misunderstood?

 - Encouraging others to share their input and listening well,

-- Having a collaborative instead of a “me, me, me” attitude.
+- Having a collaborative instead of a self-centered approach.

-To find out what the important skills teamwork and collaboration are, and how to foster teamwork, read our article:
+To find out which important factors contribute to collaboration and how to foster teamwork, read our article:

 What are the elements of interpersonal communication?